yangwu1227/tbills-scraper/terraform/docs/github_action_oidc.md

 - `terraform_validate_plan_apply.yml` and `terraform_s3_table_bucket.yml` (AWS): These workflows deploy the S3 Table Bucket and its associated resources.

-- `scrape_data.yml` (AWS): This workflow is responsible for scraping the Treasury bill data.

-- `deploy_app.yml`: This workflow deploys the Shinylive web application.
+- `scrape_deploy_app.yml` (AWS): This workflow is responsible for scraping the Treasury bill data and deploying the Shinylive web application.

 Two of these workflows interact with AWS services, which requires us to configure an [OpenID Connect](https://openid.net/developers/how-connect-works/) (OIDC) provider.
 This provider enables GitHub Actions to authenticate with AWS using OIDC tokens, enhancing security by removing the need for long-lived AWS credentials stored as secrets in the GitHub repository.